metacpan/metacpan-cpan-extracted/distros/F/FCGI-Buffer/README.md

     This software is provided 'as is' without warranty of any kind."

-The rest of the program is Copyright 2015-2017 Nigel Horne, and is released under the following licence: GPL
+The rest of the program is Copyright 2015-2019 Nigel Horne, and is released under the following licence: GPL2